 Regardless, drinking alone can signify deeper psychological or emotional issues.
 It could even indicate an alcohol use disorder (AUD).

 However, not all forms of solitary drinking are bad.
 This article will discuss what you need to know about drinking alone and when to see professional help.

 Over 3 million people use BetterHelp.
 Their services are:

-While many people may drink alone because of an alcohol addiction, drinking alone isn’t necessarily bad if done responsibly.
-About four in 10 people report that they did drink alone at least on occasion.
+While many people may drink alone because of alcohol addiction, drinking alone isn’t necessarily bad if done responsibly.
+Drinking a beer or a glass of wine alone now and then doesn’t mean you’re an alcoholic.
+About four in 10 people report that they did occasionally drink alone.

-Drinking a beer or a glass of wine by yourself every now and then doesn’t mean you’re an alcoholic.
-However, you should be mindful of how many drinks you’re consuming and how frequently you reach for one.
-Drinking alone could potentially be a symptom of a larger issue that you’ll need to address — especially if it’s heavy drinking.
+However, you should be mindful of how many drinks you consume and how often you drink.
+Drinking alone could be a symptom of a larger issue that you’ll need to address — especially if it’s heavy drinking.

 Look out for these signs to be sure that drinking alone isn’t becoming a problem:

 Drinking alone isn't always a sign of alcoholism.
 However, if you find yourself drinking alone regularly or excessively, it could signify a more serious problem.